 Alumni organizations that only offer programs for their outgoing, social, and extroverted alumni are ignoring half their audience, and will ultimately incur the wrath of their less outspoken alumni.

 Western culture favors extroverts.
-Our education systems favors extroverts.
+Our education system favors extroverts.
 Alumni professionals are almost always extroverts.
-Which is likely the reason why most alumni programming focuses on attracting fellow extroverts.
+This is likely the reason why most alumni programming focuses on attracting fellow extroverts.
 Events like club/chapter events, mixers, socials, happy hours, reunions, networking events, career workshops, career fairs, 5-Ks, recognition events/banquets, etc., all favor extroverts.

 For introverts, being around people isn’t energizing, it's draining.
 Being alone or with close friends or family is energizing.
 So for introverted alumni, attending an alumni social or reunion could be exhausting, and a risky and potentially negative experience.

 Fortunately, you don’t have to create programs for just introverts or extroverts.
 The most effective programs appeal to both.
 The VAESE alumni relations benchmarking study indicates alumni programs that fare the best, are programs that don’t focus on extroverts.
 Such programs include compelling digital and print content (See Deadly Sin #3); Online career services like LinkedIn communities, online job listings, webinars, online networking, etc., all serve both introverted and extroverted alumni.
 See our full article here: Stop Slapping Half Your Alumni in the Face.